Power corrupts, and it seems like it corrupts the meek and good-natured quicker than everyone, given half a chance.

 - The character arc of Harry McDowell in Gungrave: from street kid seeking an escape from poverty to absolute bastard in charge of the Mob.

 - Happened in the Patlabor episode The Seven Days of Fire.
-The Chief Mechanic goes on vacation and leaves his Number 2 in charge; shortly after he found the mechanics' massive Porn Stash, burned it and began imposing ludicrous restrictions on them.
-This kicks off what amounts to a civil war, with warring factions forming and dissolving left and right (although no faction ever had numbers in the double digits) until the Chief comes back a week later and puts and end to it.
+The Chief Mechanic goes on vacation and leaves his Number 2 in charge; shortly after he found the mechanics' massive Porn Stash, burned it, and began imposing ludicrous restrictions on them.
+This kicks off what amounts to a civil war, with warring factions forming and dissolving left and right (although no faction ever had numbers in the double digits) until the Chief comes back a week later and puts an end to it.

 - Popcorn Avatar: According to Lisa, this was Indra's fate prior to incarnating as Amano.